tyler-johnson/autorelease/packages/autorelease-plugin-core/README.md

 - `prerelease` - When set, the version bump will be a prerelease instead of a normal release.
 Set this to a the string to use for the prerelease.
 For example, if this is set to `alpha`, the next version would be something like `1.0.0-alpha.0`.
 - `tag` - The NPM dist-tag to publish under.
 By default this is `latest`.
 - `gitRef` - When the package has no previous version, this git commit reference is used as the base.
+- `preset` - The [conventional-changelog](http://ghub.io/conventional-changelog) format preset.
+This plugin does not install dependencies for any preset and they must be installed seperately.
+Values include `'angular', 'atom', 'codemirror', 'ember', 'eslint', 'express', 'jquery', 'jscs', 'jshint'`.
+- `changelogFile` - The name of the file to prepend the changelog.
+If the file doesn't exist it is created.
+Defaults to `changelog.md`.

 ### Context